ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 1. Green Bacon (the whole belly, cut into slabs)
 This is what everyone asks for.
 Cure it in salt for a week, smoke it for 8 hours.
 Best bacon you'll ever have.
 5 slabs, 10 pounds each, 50 pounds.

+Curing requirements:
+• Salt needed: 60 lbs (at 2.5% salt cure for 50 lbs bacon, plus extra for rubbing and packing)
+• Curing time: 7 days minimum in cold storage
+• Salt cost: 60 lbs × 1 cp = 60 copper (6 silver)

+Without proper salt curing, the bacon will spoil.
+This is the single largest salt expense in the entire process.

 Yield: 5 slabs × 10 lbs = 50 lbs

 Price: 10 gold per slab